r3nanp/move.it/README.md

 </p>

 # Move it
-> A app to make you move!
-Written in Next.js
+> An app to make you move!
+Written in Next.js with Prisma ORM

 ---